Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Problematic Practices ed673f1219524c99bfa141db371798bf.md

 rhetorical questions can be problematic in [Technical Writing](Technical%20Writing%206c4e93f1d55a4771a4a90adf26ce1594.md), but are not in oral communication. they are useful to attract attention, but should not be used to prove a point.

+### counterexample

 > Should we continue to fly a plane that crashed twice?
 >

 ## Exclamation Marks

+in [Technical Writing](Technical%20Writing%206c4e93f1d55a4771a4a90adf26ce1594.md), exclamation marks shouldn't be used for emphasis.

+### counterexample

 > Canada must prepare for a possible new wave of COVID-19 cases**!**
 >

-in [Technical Writing](Technical%20Writing%206c4e93f1d55a4771a4a90adf26ce1594.md), exclamation marks shouldn't be used for emphasis.

 ## Use of the First or Second Person